cschreib/kmos-scripts/README.md

 3) This creates a new directory called "sci-master" with the usual reduction script and SOF file.
 All the exposures of your program will be combined.
 If you have identified problematic exposures (for example because the helper targets could not be detected or strongly off-centered), you can remove the corresponding files from the "combine.sof" file.
 Then run the "reduce.sh" script.

 The pipeline now combines all OBs and the dither patterns, taking into account the dithering position offset.
-It will create two files per target, one is the actual data cube, and the other is the exposure map which tells you how many exposures contribute to each spatial position of the IFU (it is not that useful, since it is not taking into account flagged pixels etc).
+It will create two files per target, one is the actual data cube, and the other is the exposure map which tells you how many exposures contribute to each spatial position of the IFU.

 4) Now you can play with QFitsView to inspect your final data :)